Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

-All decorators are now inlined directly into their classes (it's the same for `@Injectable`, `@Pipe`, `@Directive`) and can be generated with only the knowledge of the current decorator (except for `@Component`, that still needs `@NgModule` to know what components, directives or pipes to use in its template).
+All decorators are now inlined directly into their classes (it's the same for `@Injectable`, `@Pipe`, `@Directive`) and can be generated with only the knowledge of the current decorator.
+This is what the Angular team calls the "locality principal": to re-compile a component, there is no need to analyze the application again.

 The generated code is slightly smaller, but more importantly some dependencies are now decoupled, allowing for a faster recompilation when you change one part of the application.
-It also plays much nicer with modern bundlers like Webpack.
+It also plays much nicer with modern bundlers like Webpack, and will now really tree-shake the parts of the framework that you don't use.
+For example if you have no pipe in your application, the code in the framework that is necessary to interpret pipes is not even included in the final bundle.

 Angular used to produce heavy code.
-That's not necessarily a problem, but an Hello World application was way too heavy.
+That's not necessarily a problem, but an Hello World application was way too heavy: 37kb after minification and compression.
 With Ivy-generated code, the tree-shaking process is much more efficient, resulting in smaller bundles \o/.
+The Hello World is now 7.3kb minified, and only 2.7kb after compression, which is a huuuuuge difference.
+The TodoMVC app is 12.2kb after compression.
+These numbers are from the Angular team, and we couldn't come with some others as you still have to manually patch Ivy to make it work as we speak.

+Check out the [keynote from ng-conf](https://www.youtube.com/watch?v=dIxknqPOWms) if you want to learn more.

 ### Compatibility with existing libraries